-Plenty of potential apocalyptic horrors came out of the Cold War, but the atomic cannon is especially unsettling.
-The giant gun was able to fire a nuclear weapon with a range of 20 miles, detonating at once an entire enemy platoon.
+Plenty of potential apocalyptic horrors came out of the Cold War, but the atomic cannon is somehow especially unsettling.
+The giant gun was able to fire a nuclear weapon with a range of 20 miles, and could eradicate a sizeable enemy force in an instant.

-The gun was developed in the 1950s by the American government over a period of eight years, with a prototype even making its way into the procession of President Eisenhower’s inauguration.
-On May 25, 1953, at 8:31 am, over 3,000 military spectators watched from 5,000 yards away as the world's first atomic artillery round was shot across the desert rock of the Nevada Test Site.
+The gun was created by the American military over a period of eight years, with a prototype even included in the procession of Dwight D. Eisenhower’s inauguration.
+On May 25, 1953, at 8:31 am, more than 3,000 military spectators watched from 5,000 yards away as an atomic artillery round was shot—for the first and last time—across the desert rock of the Nevada Test Site.

 After the successful test, 20 of the atomic cannons were produced, each at a cost of $800,000 dollars.
 They were sent to Europe and Korea, but never saw action.
-Only eight now survive, including the only one to fire a shot: Atomic Annie at Fort Sill.
+Only eight now survive, including the original Atomic Annie used in the test.
 As another grim side note to what could have been a weapon in the most devastating of land wars, the original Atomic Annie actually got mixed up with its backup, “Sad Sack.”
-When it was discovered that it was Sad Sack at Fort Sill instead of Atomic Annie, the real first atomic gun was tracked down in Germany.
-But in its relocation it fell off a mountain road and killed two soldiers.
-As for Sad Sack, it went to the Smithsonian, and since 1964 Atomic Annie has rested at Fort Sill, a reminder of the horrific potential of war.
+When it was discovered that it was Sad Sack at Fort Sill, the real first atomic gun was tracked down—in Germany.
+But as it was being relocated, it fell off a mountain road and killed two soldiers.
+As for Sad Sack, it went to the Smithsonian, and since 1964 Atomic Annie has resided in Oklahoma, an inert reminder of the potential of war.

 This story was updated with minor edits on November 7, 2018.